Pilar-Pato/Pilar-Pato/README.md

 <img src="https://media.tenor.com/_DOBjnGspYAAAAAM/code-coding.gif" alt="Tecno">
 ## Hi there 👋

+-👩‍💻 About me

 - 👩‍🎓💼 I’m currently learning and immersing myself in the world of programming with an inexhaustible passion
-- 🤔 I’m looking for help with ...
+- 🤔 I am doing a Backend Developer training at Factoria 5

+ 💢 Stacks

+ 🛠 Tools

+ - Visual Basic
+ - Powershell
+ - Slack

+  👽 Languages

+  - Spanish
+  - French

-- 📧 How to reach me: fusionilusion@gmail.com
+- 📧 Contact
+- You can contact me by email : fusionilusion@gmail.com
 - 😄 Pronouns: She
 - ⚡ Fun fact: GitHub is my space to experiment and learn! "